 - Information: This image depicts the British globetrotter Francis Guillemard and his excursion party at the Kamakura Daibutsu.
 It may have been taken by Usui Shūzaburō 井秀三郎 (fl.
 1867-1884), who was commissioned to take photographs during part of Guillemard’s trip (photo and information from Bennet 2006a: 226).

-- Description: This image show plants placed in the urns atop the offering table and roof tiles in the structure at the left knee of the Daibutsu.
-Presumably these tiles were used to roof the structure to the immediate right of the statue.
+- Description: This image shows plants placed in the urns atop the offering table and roof tiles in the structure at the left knee of the Daibutsu.
+Presumably, these tiles were used to roof the structure to the immediate right of the statue.